gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 - ~~Plugin can access classes from Gradle API~~
 - ~~Plugin can access classes from Gradle core plugins~~
 - ~~Plugin cannot access Gradle internal implementation classes~~
-- Failed resolution of module implementation from specified repository fails, with error message indicating why resolve was happening
 - ~~Successful resolution of module implementation, but no plugin with id found in resultant classpath, yields useful error message~~
-- Successful resolution of module implementation, but unexpected error encountered when loading `Plugin` implementation class, yields useful error message
+- ~~Successful resolution of module implementation, but unexpected error encountered when loading `Plugin` implementation class, yields useful error message~~
-- Successful resolution of module implementation, but exception encountered when _applying_ plugin, yields useful error message
+- ~~Successful resolution of module implementation, but exception encountered when _applying_ plugin, yields useful error message~~

+### Open Issues

+* If a dependency of a plugin fails to resolve, the user may have a hard time working out why that dependency is being downloaded - we should inform them that it's being resolved as part of `buildscript.configurations.classpath` because of a plugin

+>

 ## Story: Structured error response from plugin portal (when resolving plugin spec) is “forwarded to user”